cocoliliace/peter-parker/README.md

 ```
 Peter Parker supports way more sites, [listed below with their input format](#supported-sites).

-## What's new in v5.0.0
-#### Breaking changes
-- `outputFolderPath` has been renamed to `outputDirectory`
-- Config variables now need the `--` prefix.
-[Check out their aliases in the
-  documentation](#sauce-config---outputDirectory)
-  - For example, `sauce config --executablePath` to get the `executablePath`
-    variable, and `sauce config --outputDirectory=""` to set `outputDirectory`
-    to `""`
-#### Behaviour changes
-- `outputFolderPath` is no longer a required field.
-When unspecified,
-  peter-parker downloads to the same directory as where the command is run
-- peter-parker now checks the existence and permission to write on the output
-  directory before fetching any pages
-#### Bug fixes
-- Deserialization should work properly now

 ## Installation
 ```bash
 npm install -g @chingchang9/peter-parker